Statues of Brahmā and Indra: Provenance

-Brahmā and Indra were sold to Masuda Takashi of Mitsui in 1906.
+Brahmā and Indra were sold to Masuda Takashi of Mitsui in 1906 for a price of 2000 yen.
 The statues, missing hands, head, and feet, were sent to Niiro Chunosuke, founder of the Nihon Bijutsuin, for conservation and repairs, which were completed by 1927.
 The pair were put on display at the Masuda residence in Shinagawa.

 In 1964, in the leadup to the 1964 Tokyo Olympics, the President of the IOC, Avery Brundage, also an avid art collector, was building up the inaugural collection of the Asian Art Museum (then called the Center of Asian Art and Culture) which was prepped for opening in 1966.
 The statues were purchased from the Masuda family for 138,000 USD.

 Description

 Kōfuku-ji's Brahmā and Indra is considered the oldest surviving Japanese depiction of the deities.
 Cross-referenced depictions of the pair also include the Tōdai-ji Brahmā and Indra, dated to the 8th century, and currently housed in the Hokke-do.

 Through the hollow dry lacquer technique, or dakkatsu kanshitsu, the pair were made of a clay core with wood support, layered with hemp cloth soaked in lacquer, like papier-mâché.
 After the coating hardened, the clay was removed with new wooden supports serving as the skeleton of the sculpture.
 The finishing details to the surface was made with sawdust and lacquer paste (kokuso), which rendered the finer details of the sculpture, and finished with polychromy.
 Given the light weight of lacquer, it allowed the sculptures to be evacuated during fires, and in addition proved water-proof and bug-resistant to decay.
 Subsequent repairs by Niiro Chunosuke included metal fasteners to attach the repaired head to the internal wood support, revealed through X-ray's by the Asian Art Museum for the Brahmā sculpture.